husui007/sample-market-maker/README.md

 ## CHECK_POSITION_LIMITS should be True by default

 You do not want to wake (as I have) and find that a 0.6BTC account has been drained because there was no limit on total amount of contracts you could have open.

+## Monitoring your position

+Keep an eye on your TOTAL balance, AVAILABLE balance and the Liquidation price for your contracts, as [this picture shows](http://take.ms/sdNZO) then use a chart to understand what the maximum trading range for your instrument (XBTUSD in most cases) is and make sure the difference between the current price and the liquidation price is at least twice that.
+[This diagram](http://take.ms/p6ZX7) shows a simple study of daily trading range to give me a sense of assurance.